ghoshnirmalya/nirmalyaghosh.com/src/pages/articles/2021-10-18-nextjs-hasura-boilerplate.md

 - [**Frontend**](https://github.com/ghoshnirmalya/nextjs-hasura-boilerplate/tree/master/frontend): Next.js application

 This application is the primary user-facing application.
-Once it's up and running (see Development section), it's available on [http://localhost:3000](http://localhost:3000/).
+Once it’s up and running (see Development section), it’s available on [http://localhost:3000](http://localhost:3000/).

 - [**Backend**](https://github.com/ghoshnirmalya/nextjs-hasura-boilerplate/tree/master/backend): Dockerized Hasura application

 [Hasura](https://hasura.io/) is an open source engine that connects to our databases & micro-services and auto-generates a production-ready GraphQL backend.
-It's very easy to get Hasura up and running on our local system.
+It’s very easy to get Hasura up and running on our local system.
 All the migrations are set up in the [migrations](https://github.com/ghoshnirmalya/nextjs-hasura-trello-clone/tree/master/packages/backend/migrations) directory.

 ## Installation